LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 ==================

-LambdaHack is a small dungeon crawler illustrating the roguelike game engine library also called LambdaHack.
-Playing the game involves walking around the dungeon, alone or in a party of fearless adventurers, setting up ambushes, hiding in shadow, covering tracks, breaking through to deeper caves, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
-The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the elusive heroes by smell and sight.
+LambdaHack is a small dungeon crawler illustrating the roguelike game engine of the same name.
+Playing the game involves exploring spooky dungeons, alone or in a party of fearless adventurers, setting up ambushes for unwary creatures, hiding in shadows, bumping into unspeakable horrors, hidden passages and gorgeous magical treasure and making creative use of it all.
+The madness-inspiring abominations that multiply in the depths perform the same feats, due to their aberrant, abstract hyper-intelligence, while tirelessly chasing the elusive heroes by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required for this rudimentary game, but it's playable and winnable.
-Contributions welcome.
+Contributions are welcome.

 Heroes